AtomLinter/linter-scalac/README.md

 `Atom` > `Preferences` > `linter-scalac`

-## Lint on fly
+## Lint on change

 It is disabled by default because the scala compiler is slow but you can change it via configuration option.
-Keep in mind that this option does not override the global linter 'Lint on fly' configuration option.
+Keep in mind that this option does not override the global linter 'Lint on change' configuration option.

 ## Classpath